 Guests may attend the marriage ceremony or civil partnership formation, but they should recognise that we are making a limited exception to the restrictions that have been imposed as a result of a public health emergency.
-The overarching advice, therefore, is that people must only attend an event if invited and that the reasonable excuse for gatherings that has been established to allow this, extends only to those aspects which are essential to the solemnisation of the marriage or formation of the civil partnership and for a wedding reception of up to 30 people.
+The overarching advice, therefore, is that people must only attend an event if invited and that the reasonable excuse for gatherings that has been established to allow this, extends to attendance of the solemnisation of the marriage or formation of the civil partnership and for a wedding reception of up to 30 people.

 It is, important to note that the Regulations allow for households to join together to become an extended household.
 Should this happen, that extended household is treated as a single household, and the restrictions on gathering will not apply between each of its members.
 Aside from those involved in and facilitating the ceremony and carers, the only exception to the requirement to be invited would be those who attend to exercise their right to raise a reason against or lawful impediment to the marriage or civil partnership.

 This guidance does not replace guidance issued by the Welsh Ministers under the Regulations, in respect to all those who are subject to duties to take all reasonable measures to ensure 2 metres distance is kept between people in premises and to take other reasonable measures to minimise the risk of exposure to coronavirus.